stibbons1990/hex/docs/blog/posts/2025-02-22-home-assistant-on-kubernetes-on-raspberry-pi-5-alfred.md

 I0323 20:44:32.293925       1 solver.go:52] "starting listener" logger="cert-manager.acmesolver" expected_domain="k8s.alfred.uu.am" expected_token="Ib9C-k31rDjp2A5SH7jmELo4F0VNBvOfWzXg6Mu6YWc" expected_key="Ib9C-k31rDjp2A5SH7jmELo4F0VNBvOfWzXg6Mu6YWc.AiIi2mdeMBlCng6As7epqFyP8bmjSGQqxIdEbnstHEo" listen_port=8089
 ```

-Now, instead of forwarding directly to the `NodePort` of *this* ACME resolver, it is more
+Now, instead of forwarding directly to the `NodePort` of *this* ACME resolver, it is more convinient to update the router's forwarding rules only once, to forward port the
-convinient to update the router's forwarding rules only once, to forward port the external
+external port 80 to the node's port **32080**, and then `patch` the ACME resolve
-port 80 to the node's port **32080**, and then `patch` the ACME resolver service to
+service to
 [change the service's NodePort](https://stackoverflow.com/questions/65789509/kubernetes-how-to-change-service-ports-using-patch).

 The `patch` command is directed at the specific ACME resolver service in each namespace: